 Every year the party holds internal elections for our governing Provincial Executive (PE).
 The PE is responsible for the Green Party of Ontario’s governance, similar to a board of directors, and sets the strategic goals, annual plan and budget for the party.

 The successful candidates will be announced during the 2022 Convention on October 29th.

 Current members of the GPO can vote for the Provincial Executive.

 Not a member?

-Join by October 21st to be eligible to vote online, or by September 30th to vote with a paper ballot by mail.
+Join by October 10th to be eligible to vote online or by mail, or by October 14th to vote in person at the convention.